ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Team use of GitHub

 One of the most important tools we used during this project was GitHub, the open-source code hosting service for building software and sharing code.
 This was indispensable throughout the development.
-And it was very important we used the platform in a structured and rational way.
-So, with this in mind we decided to draw up some guidelines on how to use GitHub.
-This was essential since it meant that we were able to push progress onto the repository where everyone could access it and commit further changes.
+But it was important that we used the platform in a structured and rational way.
+With this in mind, we decided to draw up guidelines on how to the team would use it.
+This was essential because it meant that we were able to push progress onto the repository where everyone from the team could access it and commit further changes.

 We created a number of branches.
 First, there was our main branch.
 This was were our finalised documentation and code would sit.
 We periodically merged this branch with our development, or 'dev' branch.